 You will also have to click on the CONNECT option so as to view the graphic user interface of the PUPPY LINUX virtual machine.

-Step Two: Install Puppy Linux.
+Step 3: Start The Virtual Machine And Install Puppy Linux.

 10) Once the PUPPY LINUX virtual machine powers on and boots up using the installation ISO image file.
 Select the BIONICPUP64 8.0 option and press ENTER.